Having a stillborn baby is an extremely distressing situation for a mother and her family.

 Some defects are life-threatening and lead to a baby not developing or dying during pregnancy.

 Some birth defects are caused by genes, passed from parents to their baby.
-Others happen as a result with chromosomal abnormalities.
+Others happen as a result of chromosomal abnormalities.
 Birth defects can also be caused by exposure to certain chemicals, medications, or infections.

 Many people assume stillbirth occurs as the result of a genetic defect; in fact, this is only the cause in around 15-25% of cases.